Isiah Kiner-Falefa Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 12th in the league.

-- The Blue Jays' 4.90 team ERA ranks 21st among all MLB pitching staffs.
+- The Blue Jays' 4.65 team ERA ranks 19th among all league pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs allowed (27 total, 1.4 per game).
+- The Blue Jays rank 22nd in baseball in home runs surrendered (29 total, 1.4 per game).

-- Kikuchi (2-0 with a 4.70 ERA and 17 strikeouts in 15 1/3 innings pitched) makes the start for the Blue Jays, his fourth of the season.
+- Gausman (1-2) gets the starting nod for the Blue Jays in his fifth start of the season.
+He has a 3.65 ERA in 24 2/3 innings pitched, with 30 strikeouts.

-- The left-hander last pitched on Saturday against the Tampa Bay Rays, when he went six innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent time out came on Tuesday against the Houston Astros, when he threw 4 2/3 innings, surrendering seven earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.